 This step is crucial if you want to impress with very distinct grains of rice.
 Otherwise, the liquidating steam on the lid will drip back inside the pot.
 Again, we are going for the opposite of sticky rice.

 Butter, salt, vegetable oil, white rice… this recipe is far from WFPB.
 You can omit the oils and salt, sub brown or red rice— but at that point it won’t be anywhere close to the traditional recipe.
 It will be a regular pot of grains fit for Buddha bowls.
-That is why I mostly make rice this way as a treat every now and then, usually for weekends or for guests.
+That is why I make rice this way as a treat every now and then, usually on weekends or for guests.
+[May 2020 Edit] …or during quarantine, as we try to maximize any sensory excitement provided by our pantry staples.

 However, you can still use the earlier tips (rinsing and covering) for less sticky varieties of a healthier version of pilaf.